freedomofpress/securedrop-protocol-server-resty/README.md

-## SecureDrop NG in OpenResty
+## SecureDrop Protocol in OpenResty
-Quick toy implementation of the SecureDrop server described in the [SecureDrop POC](https://github.com/freedomofpress/securedrop-protocol) repository.
+Quick toy implementation of the SecureDrop server described in the [SecureDrop Protocol](https://github.com/freedomofpress/securedrop-protocol) repository.
 It depends only on `cjson` and `luasodium`.
 It is quite fast, but does not support attachments and does lack mitigations (decoy messages, time).
 It is intended to show how portable is a server implementation and do some more realistic benchmark of how much it can scale.

 ## Usage
  - Install `luasodium` using LuaRocks